South Bank London

 A lesser-known South Bank park with a great kids playground

-South Bank’s largest but perhaps least known park is tucked away between the St Thomas Hospital and the Lambeth Palace, less than 10 minutes walk from the London Eye.
+South Bank’s largest but perhaps least known park is tucked away between the St Thomas' Hospital and the Lambeth Palace, less than 10 minutes walk from the London Eye.
 In addition to a small community garden and whimsical public art pieces the park boasts an excellent children's playground, as well as ping pong tables (don't forget to bring your own bats and balls).
 There are also tennis courts available for hire if you fancy a match.

 Fun and games

 There's more to family days out in the city than sightseeing!
-From bowling and board games to boules and karaoke, here are some ideas for making memories this summer holidays that are ideal for families tweens and teens who enjoy getting competitive,
+From bowling and board games to boules and karaoke, here are some ideas for making memories this summer holidays that are ideal for families tweens and teens who enjoy getting competitive.

 Draughts on Leake Street